bernasteros/bernasteros/README.md

-- 👋 I am Bernhard, working as a Lab-Tech Support Engineer at a big pharmaceutical company
+- 👋 Bernhard here, Supporting IT-Infrastructure since setting up my parents' printer back in 1999
 - 👀 I’m interested in training my understanding of coding, and algorithms for artificial intelligence (machine learning / deep learning)
-- 🌱 I’m currently learning Python and playing around with GIT, and git-hub
+- 🌱 Randomly playing around among others with Python, GIT-Logic, and Database-Magic
-- 💞️ Interests: learning new languages (Japanese/Korean/Chinese), assembling way too many books and procrastinating most of the time with logic games (Shenzhen IO) and Udemy-Courses.
+- 💞️ Interests: learning new languages (Japanese/Korean/Chinese), assembling way too many books and procrastinating most of the time with logic games.

 <!---
 bernasteros/bernasteros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.